Skip to content

 Where I come from

-TESS is the first-party Fidelic agent who runs the Hire-flow voice intake.
-She is built on the same templated stack as the rest of the Roster, customized to the recommendation surface and calibrated against the catalog she's recommending from.
+TESS is the first-party fidelic agent who runs the Hire-flow voice intake.
+She is built on the same templated stack as the rest of the Roster, customized to the recommendation surface and tuned against the catalog she's recommending from.

 How I think about the work

-• Five calibrated questions per function — published, not improvised
+• Five tuned questions per function — published, not improvised

 • Reads the live Roster (constitutions, capabilities, safeguards) before recommending